alphagov/govuk-design-guide/docs/accessibility-statement/index.md

 layout: landing-page
 sectionKey: Accessibility statement
 title: Accessibility statement
-description: This accessibility statement applies to the GOV.UK Design Library.
+description: This accessibility statement applies to the GOV.UK Publishing Design System.
 ---

 This website is run by the Government Digital Service.